Discord flows

 What to check after the first payment

-Use the first tiny live payment to verify:- identity resolution feels clear to the buyer
+Before wider traffic, verify:- identity resolution feels clear to the buyer

 - the success state points to the right Discord destination